Information for potential 'simulated patients'

 Would I get paid?

 For this initiative we are looking for people who will do this on a voluntary basis.
-However we will reimburse travel costs, provide refreshments and offer a £15 gratuity per session.
-If you were to undertake more training (see below) then you may be able to pursue opportunities of paid work in the future.
+However we do off a small gratuity per session to cover your expenses.

 Would I get any training?

 Yes.
 If you are interested we will first contact you and ask you to complete an application form.
 You will then be invited to an information session where we can tell you more about what is involved and make sure that you are suitable.
-If you are happy to continue then we would provide two half-day training sessions.
+If you are happy to continue, then we will provide the training you require.

 What do I do next?